AlexanderKosik/software_design/content/project/preparation.md

     If you need more ressources on git, have a look at this [free git book](https://git-scm.com/book/en/v2).

-When you have successfully completed all of the above steps, proceed to the project description.
+When you have successfully completed all of the above steps, we can dive into the project description.

 [Back (Readme)](../../README.md)| [Next (Project description)](./rcp.md)